Food Safety Incidents

 Inaccurate Labeling has been detected in Molluscs.

-On September 22, 2025, an important food safety incident was reported concerning the inaccurate labeling of molluscs originating from Italy.
-This incident falls under the category of fraud, specifically relating to labeling practices that can mislead consumers about the nature and quality of the food products they purchase.
+On February 4, 2026, a significant food safety incident was reported concerning the inaccurate labeling of molluscs originating from Italy.
+This incident falls under the category of fraud and has been classified as a labeling hazard.

 • Incident: Inaccurate Labeling has been detected in Molluscs.